 Recruit good volunteers

 Like golfers and sponsors, you want volunteers representing your organization to be fully invested in your cause.
 It’s crucial to utilize the skill sets, network, and talents of your volunteers.
 Choose an organized, professional, informed, and helpful team.
-Having a vast knowledge or golf isn’t required, but providing participants with a memorable experience is.
+Having a vast knowledge of golf isn’t required, but providing participants with a memorable experience is.

 Establish a Contingency Plan